Anna Maria Mozart: Youth

-Nicolaus's possessions were liquidated to help pay the debt, and his remaining family (Anna Maria's mother and her older sister Maria Rosina, born 24 August 1719) lapsed into poverty.
+Nicolaus' possessions were liquidated to help pay the debt, and his remaining family (Anna Maria's mother and her older sister Maria Rosina, born 24 August 1719) lapsed into poverty.
 They moved to Salzburg, not far away, and lived on a charity pension of just eight (later nine) florins per month, perhaps supplemented by low-level employment.
-Anna Maria's older sister died in 1728, aged nine.
-Anna Maria herself was not well when she was young: legal documents from the time describe her as "constantly ill" (1733) and "the constantly ill bedridden daughter" (1739).
+Maria Rosina died in 1728 at age nine, while Anna Maria herself was not well when she was young, suffering from a "chronic cough" and recurring fever.
+Legal documents from the time describe her as "constantly ill" (1733) and "the constantly ill bedridden daughter" (1739).

 Marriage and children

-She married Leopold Mozart in Salzburg in 1747; Abert writes, "the two were regarded at the time as the handsomest couple in Salzburg."
+Anna Maria married Leopold Mozart in Salzburg on 21 November 1747.
+Abert wrote that "the two were regarded at the time as the handsomest couple in Salzburg."
 The couple moved (perhaps with Anna Maria's mother) into an apartment on the third floor of Getreidegasse 9.
 Their landlord was Lorenz Hagenauer, who was a close friend of Leopold's, and a frequent correspondent on the family's later travels.

-The Mozarts had seven children, of whom only two survived infancy:
+Anna Maria was almost always pregnant in the first decade of her marriage, giving birth to seven children in just under eight years.
+However, only two of them survived infancy: